ilalad/Employee-Tracker/README.md

 # Employee-Tracker
-This command-line application allows users to easily view and mange the different departments in the company by : * Adding departments, roles, employees    * Viewing departments, roles, employees    * Updating employee roles
+This command-line application allows users to easily view and manage the different departments in the company by :
+* Adding departments, roles, employees
+* Viewing departments, roles, employees or
+* Updating employee roles